You are here

 - Vito Savino, Evening & Weekend Circulation Supervisor (Lodi), 201.559.6071

 The Library provides a broad selection of online resources.
-All are accessible on the campus computer network as well as off-campus with a College network ID and password.
+All are accessible on the campus computer network as well as off-campus with a University network ID and password.

 Librarians teach assignment-based classes to cultivate information literacy skills for life-long learning.
 They also offer drop-in term paper clinics and individual research consultations.

 The Library sponsors cultural programs such as Black/African-American History Month, Women's History Month, Asian-Pacific American Heritage Month, and National Poetry Month celebrations.
 All members of the Felician community are welcome to attend and participate.

 The Curriculum Materials Library and Technology Center, located in Sammartino Hall on the Rutherford campus, collects children's literature, text books, curriculum guides, periodicals, and other instructional materials suitable for use in the classroom.

 Q: How can I see if the library has a book?